big-nacho/patolette/README.md

 echo %CONDA_PREFIX%
 ```

-`CONDA_PREFIX` will give you the prefix for your conda installation, keep it around.
+`CONDA_PREFIX` will give you the prefix for your conda installation.
+Keep it around.

-Following that, this will build the wheel and place it inside a *dist* folder.
+After that, the following will build the wheel and place it inside a *dist* folder.

 ```powershell
 # Clone repository